 Insurance adjusters use specific tactics to minimize your claim.
 Protecting your rights requires a strategic defense to ensure you receive full compensation.

-Beware Quick Settlement Offers and Blame‑Shifting Tactics
+Recognizing Common Insurance Tactics: Quick Offers and Blame-Shifting

 Recoverable Damages in Semi‑Truck Accident Claims